What Is a Beaver Moon? The November Full Moon’s Spiritual Meaning

 With winter quickly approaching, this full moon rose during the time of year when Native American tribes and European trappers set their beaver traps to collect the warm pelts before the swamps and ponds froze over.

-Soon, the beavers would retreat into their lodges, which are their small, dome-shaped “houses” made by weaving sticks, grasses, and mosses together with mud.
+Soon, the beavers would retreat into their lodges, which are small, dome-shaped “houses” made by weaving sticks, grasses, and mosses together with mud.
 A lodge is not the same structure as a dam.
 Beavers build dams to create a safe pond where they can build their lodge, which has an underwater entrance and a dry, insulated room above the water line.

-Beavers don’t actually hibernate, but they do slow down their activities in the winter.
-During the summer, they build up a cache of food and overeat to fatten up so they’re prepared to spend less time outside searching for food during the cold season.
 Their fur coat is made of two layers to provide maximum insulation, making it appealing to trappers for the fur trade.
 The outer layer of the coat is long, thick, and waterproof.
 The inner layer is oily and has finer fur to trap body heat.

-Beaver Moon Spiritual Meaning
+Beaver Moon Spiritual Meaning & Significance

 When the full moon arrives in November, the seasons are in transition.
 We are in the dark half of the year now.
 The trees have dropped most (if not all) of their leaves, the mornings are crisp with frost, and the smell of the first snow is in the air.

-We are slipping deeper into the restful transition phase of the year.
+When the full Beaver Moon lights up the night sky, we are slipping deeper into the restful transition phase of the year.
 Like the beavers and other animals, we prepare to hunker down for winter after an intense period of hard work during the light half of the year.

 For this moon, find a quiet place to meditate and focus on your breathing.
 Think about the importance of rest so you feel recharged and ready to set new intentions soon with the new year.
 Take a little “me time” and do whatever helps you relax.
 You might consider taking a ritualistic bath to help with that.